NIED-DIR/ckanext-keycloak/README.md

 This extension enables CKAN to authenticate users via Keycloak using OpenID Connect (OIDC).

-This repository is based on:
+This repository is derived from:

 - https://github.com/keitaroinc/ckanext-keycloak